Goalkeepers: Mat Ryan (Club Bruges), Mitchell Langerak (Borussia Dortmund), Eugene Galekovic (Adelaide United).

 Australia failed to convince during qualifying, winning just three games in total.

 Following a 6-0 defeat in a friendly to France in October, manager Holger Osieck was sacked and replaced by Ange Postecoglou.
-It will be curious to see whether this will have a positive or negative effect on the Socceroos when the summer of 2014 comes along, but early indications suggest that he will maintain a core of experienced players
+It will be curious to see whether this will have a positive or negative effect on the Socceroos when the summer of 2014 comes along, and he has named a squad that has a smattering of both experienced old heads and young talents.

 In typical Aussie fashion, they are determined, gritty and hardworking.
 Sadly though the team has a lack of talented ballplayers so will look to disrupt opposition teams through a physical style and direct style of play.

-Mile Jedinak will be key to this, and he is having an excellent season in a struggling Crystal Palace side.
-He is a player who relishes the physical battle, as does Australia’s joint top scorer of all time Tim Cahill.
+Mile Jedinak will be key to this, and he was absolutely crucial in Crystal Palace’s late season renaissance under Tony Pulis.
+He is a player who relishes the physical battle, as does Australia’s top scorer of all time Tim Cahill.

 Key Player – Tim Cahill